FAME-GRAPE/Wealth-inequality-demographic-change-and-family/README.md

 # Wealth-inequality-demographic-change-and-family
-OLG model with multiple sources of shocks
+OLG model with multiple sources of shocks.

 Model codes are available in the Fortran file.
-The model description is provided in HouseholdProblemDescroption.pdf file.
+The model description is provided in the HouseholdProblemDescription.pdf file.